streamlitty-apps/ai-roast-my-code/README.md

 Running Unit Tests
 ------------
-1. `python -m unittest test_openai_client.py`
+1. `python -m unittest tests/test_openai_client.py`

 Project Organization
 ------------

 Below is a breakdown of the files in this project, with additional information to help you understand their roles and how they fit into the overall structure:

+    ├── app/
+    │   ├── helpers/
+    │   │   └── openai_client.py <- Helper module for interacting with OpenAI services
-    ├── streamlit_app.py        <- This is the main file that runs the Streamlit app
+    │   └── streamlit_app.py     <- This is the main file that runs the Streamlit app
     |
+    ├── tests/
+    │   └── test_openai_client.py <- Test file for the openai_client module
+    |
     ├── requirements.txt         <- A list of Python packages that the project depends on
     |
-    ├── README.md               <- The main README file for the project to help you get started
+    ├── README.md                <- The main README file to help you get started
     |
     ├── .gitignore               <- This file tells Git which files and directories to ignore
     |
     └── LICENSE                  <- The license file containing the terms of use for the project

 License
 ------------